smart-on-fhir/smart-health-links/docs/user-stories.md

 * Share the SHL with a friend, caregiver, or healthcare provider.
 As in the "Powerful Portals" user story above, Alice can copy/paste the SHL to share this lab result with a recipient of her choice.
-The recipient can open the link in a web brower or in an SHL-aware health record management app, just as Alice can.
+The recipient can open the link in a web browser or in an SHL-aware health record management app, just as Alice can.
 This workflow can enable integration with clinician-facing EHR systems as well as patient-facing care management apps.

-### Additional use cases for the "Paper+" pattern
+### Additional use cases for "Paper+"

 * Vaccine results after a pharmacy visit
 * Vision prescription after an optometrist visit